Mount Seoraksan National Park Tours and Travels

-About Mount Seoraksan NP
+About Mount Seoraksan National Park

-Mount Seoraksan National Park is one of Korea’s most famous national parks, renowned for its breath-taking beauty.
-Spread across four cities and counties, the peaks of the Seoraksan Mountains pierce through the clouds whilst waters the colour of jade course their way through the valleys below.
+Mount Seoraksan National Park is one of Korea’s most famous national parks, renowned for its breathtaking beauty.
+Spread across four cities and counties, the peaks of the Seoraksan mountains pierce through the clouds whilst waters the colour of jade course their way through the valleys below.
 UNESCO designated the area a Biosphere Preservation District in 1982 due to the many rare species found here.
-The park is a year round destination though particularly popular in the autumn when the colours red and yellow coat the forests.
+The park is a year round destination though it is particularly popular in the autumn when rich reds and yellows paint the landscape the forests.Read More

-Mount Seoraksan NP Tailor made suggestions
+Mount Seoraksan National Park Tailor made suggestions

 Here are some of the recent tailor made itineraries we have created for our clients which include a visit to Mount Seoraksan National Park.